 Like all indoor plants, if you go on holiday you will need someone to keep an eye on them drying out if you choose the open version.

-Hmm to be honest, terrariums aren’t great for succulents.
-In Sydney there is a craze for succulent terrariums but it’s a bit of a con!
 A succulent is hardy and will survive bad conditions, but only for a while - while it hopes things improve.
-After a year or two a succulent terrarium will simply die, and you will think it is your fault.
+After a year or two a succulent terrarium may die, and you will think it is your fault.
 It maybe even quicker if the mould and fungal pests get it first.
-An unhealthy plant has few defenses to fight off lurgy's just like us humans.
+An unhealthy plant has few defences to fight off lurgy's just like us humans.
+The best way to care for succulent terrariums is to underwater and keep dry to moist.
+Plus plenty of light.
+Succulents crave light.

-So maybe think of your succulent terrarium as a little green house and replant your succulents in a pot when they reach a certain size and put outdoors where they are happiest. .Then replant your terrarium with their baby chicklets in the growing season.
-Succulents like dry air circulation around them and a terrarium is moist and humid so it is never going to have a long term happy ending.
+So maybe think of your succulent terrarium as a little green house and replant your succulents in a pot when they reach a certain size and put outdoors where they are happiest (where all plants are happiest ) .Then replant your terrarium with their baby chicklets in the growing season.
+Succulents like dry air circulation around them and a terrarium can become moist and humid so it is never going to work out if you keep your terrarium in a humid place, like a bathroom or steamy kitchen.

-But for a wedding setting, for small hand made gifts and a short term display, perfect.
+For a wedding setting, for small hand made gifts and a short term display, growing in a terrarium is perfect.
 Air plants can work well in a dry terrarium but I find them a bit boring!

 Ferns, ground coverings, bonsias